GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2023-01-12-moego-pet-parent-portal.md

 1. Book an appointment
 2. Check the status of appointments
 3. View past appointments
-4. Reschedule/cancel a pending online booking request

 # Why did we build it？

 ### For client

-- Clients can view their appointments and reschedule or cancel pending online bookings in a self-service way using the Pet Parent Portal.
+- Clients can view their appointments in a self-service way using the Pet Parent Portal.

 ### For business

 - Provide the solution to sync information between businesses and clients.
 Pet Parent Portal helps streamline the appointment process and makes it easier for the business to keep track of customers' updates.
-When clients cancel or reschedule, businesses will receive a notification.
 - Clients can view their upcoming appointments and history appointments and can book again effortlessly with selected pets and services and groomers through Pet Parent Portal
-- Allow Clients to cancel and reschedule appointments booked online booking requests which haven’t been scheduled yet.
 - Clients can log in Pet Parent Portal with their email and password.
 They don’t have to verify again if they access the online booking page via Pet Parent Portal.

 # How To